Fox682/Projects/Tictactoe.md

 ```

 Well...
 Great, now I've broken it.
-I'm an idiot, I can't tell who went where nor where
+I can't tell who went where nor where
 the pieces went.
 I can't tell who won...
 Not enough information.
 Good job... genius.

 ...Wait, hold on...
 If only I had more...